go-kivik/kivik/doc/COMPATIBILITY.md

     package.
 Support is provided in PouchDB plugins, so including optional support here may be possiblein the future.
-15. <a name="notPublic"> This feature is not considered (by me, if nobody else) part of the public CouchDB API, so there are no (immediate) plans to implement support.
+15. <a name="notPublic"> This feature is not considered (by me, if nobody else) part of the public CouchDB API, or otherwise not meaningful to make part of the Kivik API, so there are no (immediate) plans to implement support.
 If you feel this should change for a given feature, please create an issue and explain your reasons.
 16. <a name="tempViews"> As of CouchDB 2.0, temp views are no longer supported, so I see no reason to support them in this library for older server versions.
     If you feel they should be supported, please create an issue and make your